deepakgouda/ornate_labyrinth/content/posts/A-Z AWS Lambda funtions and OpenCV/index.md

    }
    ```

-2. In case the lambda_function could not be found during the import step, ensure that the handler info is `<file_name>.<main_function>`.
+2. In case the lambda_function could not be found during the import step, ensure that the handler info, mentioned in the Lambda dashboard is `<file_name>.<main_function>`.
 For instance, if the entry point is `lambda_handler` defined in `lambda_function.py`, the handler info will be `lambda_function.lambda_handler`

 ## Setting up local environment
 ### Download and install
 The [linux documenation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install) was followed to install AWS CLI on the local machine.
-Detailed documentation for all platforms can also be found [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+Detailed documentation for all platforms can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).

 ##### Installation instructions
 ```bash